Make French Vanilla Ice Cream at Home

 Can I substitute lower-fat milk for part of the cream?

-You can, but full-fat dairy gives the best creaminess and mouthfeel.
+You can, but full‑fat dairy yields the best creaminess and mouthfeel.
 Reducing cream increases iciness and reduces richness.
-If cutting fat, consider adding a small amount of milk powder or a stabilizer for texture.
+If you cut fat, consider adding 1–2 tablespoons nonfat dry milk powder or a small stabilizer to help body.

 What should I do if the custard curdles or splits while cooking?